shopware5/devdocs/source/blog/_posts/2015-08-11-seo-engine.md

 engine with e.g. the Shopware config object, register some additional smarty plugins and also try to set the memory_limit / max_execution_time config vars
-* `\sRewriteTable::sCreateRewriteTableCleanup`: This method will remove SEO URLs of products / categories / blogs / static pages etc where the referenced entity (e.g. product) is not existing anymore.
-Shopware will never delete SEO URLs of items, that are still existing.
+* `\sRewriteTable::sCreateRewriteTableCleanup`: This method will remove SEO URLs of products / categories / blogs / static pages etc where the referenced entity (e.g. product) does not exist anymore.
+Shopware will never delete SEO URLs of items, that still exist.
 * `\sRewriteTable::sCreateRewriteTableStatic`: Will generate the static URLs that can be created in the SEO config.
 Static URLs will allow you to add SEO URLs for custom controllers and landing pages
 * `\sRewriteTable::sCreateRewriteTableCategories`: Will iterate all Shopware categories, apply the category template to them and